Aplastic Anemia in Children

 How is aplastic anemia diagnosed in a child?

-Your child's healthcare provider will likely refer you to a hematologist, an expert in blood disorders.
+Your child's healthcare provider will likely refer your child to a hematologist, an expert in blood disorders.
 Along with a complete medical history and physical exam of your child, tests for aplastic anemia may include:

 - Hemoglobin and hematocrit.
 This blood test measures the amount of hemoglobin, the part of red blood cells that carry oxygen, and red blood cells in the blood.